westonbelk/hexmix/readme.md

 Options:

-    -h --help   Show this screen.
+    -h  Display help

-    -v --version   Show version.
+    -v  Display version and author information

-    -a --amount Amount of color2 to add to color1 from 0 to 1 inclusive [default: 0.5]
+    -a  Amount of color2 to add to color1 from 0 to 1 inclusive [default: 0.5]